RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

 ## VQE Routine Not Converging Well

 When running the same problem earlier.
-The results can be slightly different from when you run the same problem due to the heuristic nature of the algorithm, but we can see that it is not showing good convergence to the solution.
+The results can be slightly different from when we run the same problem due to the heuristic nature of the algorithm, but we can see that it is not showing good convergence to the solution.
 The 'solution objective' (solution of our objective function) gave us '302.0,' which is higher than our reference solution (shortest path) '236.0.' <br>
 ![image.png](Numpy-Solver.png)

 </div>